 - Communicate a clear and honest understanding of strengths and opportunities for improvement in schools and districts.

-In August 2017, the Kentucky Board of Education unanimously approved the regulation that would govern the state’s new accountability system under the federal Every Student Succeeds Act (ESSA) and Senate Bill 1 (2017).
+In August 2017, the Kentucky Board of Education unanimously approved the regulation that would govern the state’s newest accountability system under the federal Every Student Succeeds Act (ESSA) and Senate Bill 1 (2017).
 As of 2018-19, schools and districts receive an overall rating of one to five stars (very low to very high) as determined by school performance on multiple indicators – proficiency, a separate academic indicator for science and social studies, growth (elementary and middle school), achievement gap closure, transition readiness, graduation rate (high school), and opportunity and access.
 Those performance levels combine to produce the overall star rating.